-“Lying becomes accessory or obstruction of justice,” Phillips explains to In Touch as Brian’s belongings were found in a Florida park.
+“Lying becomes accessory or obstruction of justice,” Phillips explains.

 Although Phillips is not handling the Petito-Laundrie case, he says it’s important to note that “Brian’s parents don’t have a duty to cooperate [with authorities] but once they do, they could be charged with obstruction of justice or lying to police if they know about where Brian is or if he told them he killed Gabby, or if they helped him escape.”

 On September 21, authorities announced the body found in Grand Teton National Park was identified as missing 22-year-old Petito.
 She had been on a cross-country trek with Brian to document their “van life” adventures on social media, but never returned home after he came back to Florida alone in their 2012 Ford Transit van on September 1.

 After Brian’s return to Florida, William and Charlene Guthrie, who live in the same neighborhood as the Laundries, claimed they saw the family load up their new camper and leave town for the weekend.
 The presumed trip occurred about a week after Brian returned home without Gabby.
 His parents later returned home with Brian, and he was last seen on September 14, three days after Petito’s family reported her missing and one day before he became a person of interest in her disappearance.
 It’s reported that Brian last told his parents he was going on a hike before his own disappearance, but the Laundries have since amended the date of Brian’s alleged disappearance.